Yagisan/Sim-Settlements-City-Plans/README.md

 [Nexus Download Link](https://www.nexusmods.com/fallout4/mods/32362)

 ### Sim Settlements City Plans - Mass Fusion Containment Shed Nuclear Reprocessing by Yagisan
 Mass Fusion Containment Shed Nuclear Reprocessing is a large industrial site that reprocesses nuclear material and produces nuclear weapons, fusion cores, microfusion cells, and a large amount of general scrap.
-It is needs to import food from level 1.
+It needs to import food from level 1.
 Includes player bed, and some commercial services.
 Supports 30 settlers.

 Due to limitations, advanced industrial plots will need to be manually upgraded to match the signage.
 Recommended to use the designer's choice.

 Settlement Mod: [Mass Fusion Containment Settlement](https://www.nexusmods.com/fallout4/mods/19134)

 **Known Issues**
 * IDEK's Logistics Station may not build.
-It goes next too the main gate.
+It goes next to the main gate.
 <br/>

 **Levels:** 3